isabella232/dynamic-media-classic.en-1/help/quick-start-ecatalog.md

 **7. Linking an eCatalog to a web page**

-Scene7 activates the URL callout string necessary for displaying your eCatalog when you publish it to Scene7 Image Servers.
+Dynamic Media Classic activates the URL callout string necessary for displaying your eCatalog when you publish it to Dynamic Media Classic Image Servers.
 You can copy this URL string from the Preview screen and the Browse Panel (in Detail view) by selecting URLs in the panel.
 After you copy the URL string, it is available to your web sites and applications.

 Work with your IT team to place the link to the eCatalog in the appropriate place in your web page.
 When users click the link, the eCatalog Viewer appears and users can browse your eCatalog.